emriys/ESP32S3_N16R8_RGB565_Colour_Detection/README.md

 ## Overview
 This repository contains two ultra-fast, raw color blob tracking algorithms designed specifically for the ESP32-S3 microcontroller equipped with an OV5640 camera module.

-By processing raw `RGB565` image data directly from the camera's frame buffer—and bypassing slow JPEG compression entirely—these algorithms achieve real-time processing speeds limited only by the camera's framerate.
+By processing raw `RGB565` image data directly from the camera's frame buffer, and bypassing slow JPEG compression entirely, these algorithms achieve real-time processing speeds limited only by the camera's framerate.
 Both versions track a user-defined target color (using standard web Hex codes) and calculate the center of mass (`X, Y`) and the pixel size of the detected object.

 ## Which Version Should I Choose?